lasithagt/kuka-gazebo/README.md

 This includes all the plugins required to run the KUKA as well the Gazebo.
 A fork from iiwa-stack.
 Customized and added some functions

+### Steps to run the code
+- _Build the package (iiwa-stack) using catkin build (either install orocos-kdl dependancy using 'sudo apt-get install orocos-kdl' or build from source)
+- _Run gazebo launch file by roslaunch iiwa-gazebo iiwa-gazbo.launch

+### Gazebo functionality
+- _Currently gazebo is in velocity mode (hybrid mode)
+- _Example code is provided in 'kuka-iiwa/iiwa_stack_examples/iiwa_tool_examples/src/CommandRobot.cpp

 >>>>>>> 7d2cd32b8de7d69fbaca3b088b5dc2919a05b370